NakhlehLab/Phylovar/scripts/README.md

 ## Nearest Neighbor Interchange (NNI)
 One of the techniques to search for new topologies given a topology.
 NNI swaps one of the subtrees under a certain internal node with the sister subtree of that internal node. `NNI.py` performs NNI on a given tree and returns all the possible topologies.
 NNI emulates a local search in the space of tree topologies.
 ## Subtree Pruning and Regrafting (SPR)
+SPR refers to a technique where a subtree is pruned from the main tree and is reattached/regrafted to another internal branch of the main tree. `SPR.py` performs this technique on all the subtrees and returns all the possible new topologies.